numpy/numpy/doc/source/reference/routines.polynomials.rst

 Prior to NumPy 1.4, `numpy.poly1d` was the class of choice and it is still available in order to maintain backward compatibility.
-However, the newer Polynomial package is more complete than `numpy.poly1d` and its convenience classes are better behaved in the numpy environment.
+However, the newer `polynomial package <numpy.polynomial>` is more complete than `numpy.poly1d` and its convenience classes are better behaved in the numpy environment.
 Therefore :mod:`numpy.polynomial` is recommended for new coding.

 Transition notice